Simplifying Microsoft Teams Hybrid Telephony with Callroute

 Extend When You Want

-As you move forward you can simply add new carriers, new SBCs, new PBXs, New Teams tenants or UCaaS platforms.
-To callroute it doesn’t matter.
-Plug in your phone service and Callroute instantly integrates it into your voice network without you having to reconfigure all your platforms.
+As you expand, you can connect new carriers, SBCs, PBXs, Teams tenants, or UCaaS platforms — all without complex reconfiguration.
+Simply plug in your new service, and Callroute instantly integrates it into your global voice network.

 Final Thoughts